 File vs Disk Image Backups

-Whilst this might not have been the case a few years ago, many free-to-use backup software solutions now feature making full disk image backups as a core part of their offering.
+Whilst this might not have been the case a few years ago, many free backup software solutions now feature the ability to make full disk image backups as a core part of their offering.

 Put simply, whilst file level backups focus on backing-up individual files and folders, a disk image backup will back up an entire device by making an exact image (or 1:1 copy) of the entire hard disk thus ensures all data on said disk including files, folders, installed applications and the operating system itself are included.
 By including everything via an image-based backup, we begin to see many benefits come to fruition including no data being missed, the ability to recover (or migrate) to new hardware during recovery plus the ability to protect the operating system and user settings making for less configuration work after a full system recovery takes place.